KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

+- Feature: Add notice to users who do not have permission to update

 = 1.14.0 - 2023-03-26 =
 - Feature: Added theme identifier to toolbar
 - Feature: Added some filters for attributes and buttons